pyarmak/entrada-1x-docs/docs/developer/namespace.md

 ### $COMMUNITY_URL (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

-The `$COMMUNITY_URL` variable will return the full URL to this community.
+The `$COMMUNITY_URL` variable will return the full URL of this community.

 *****

 ### $COMMUNITY_TEMPLATE (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

 *****

 ### $COMMUNITY_THEME (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

 *****

 ### $LOGGED_IN (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

 *****

 ### $COMMUNITY_MEMBER_SINCE (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

 *****

 ### $COMMUNITY_MEMBER (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions

 *****

 ### $COMMUNITY_ADMIN (Variable)

-Available: All Entrada Versions
+Available: All Entrada versions